lennartj/nazgul_tools/src/site/markdown/quickstart/step1_initial_setup.md

 Framework-style project, as described in step 3 above.
 The nazgul plugin you installed can be used to create a NSC.
 Launch the internal help in Forge to see its available options and arguments.

-### 5. Convert an existing project to a Nazgul Framework-style project

-Description pending.